When it comes to dam failures in Pennsylvania, the story of the Johnstown Flood is very well known. However, few know about Austin Dam.

-In addition to the ruins of the dam, the park also features a nice overlook of the ruins, several miles of hiking trails, a campground, and a snack bar and gift shop.
+In addition to the ruins of the dam, the park also features a nice overlook of the ruins, several miles of hiking trails, Austin Dam camping, and a snack bar and gift shop.
 I’ve heard that you can view the ruins of the paper mill along the trails, but was unable to confirm this or get directions myself.

 The ruins of Austin Dam are definitely off of the beaten path, but they are impressive ruins that are worth the detour to see if you find yourself traveling Route 6 through Coudersport, Pennsylvania.
-Take some time to pay your respects to those that lost their lives in Pennsylvania’s second worst dam failure and explore the grounds of this unusual ruin.
+Take some time to pay your respects to those who lost their lives in Pennsylvania’s second-worst dam failure and explore the grounds of this unusual ruin.

 [Click here for information about how to use the coordinates in this article to find your destination.]